 - Standard Form 424 (SF-424) Face Sheet: This is automatically generated when applicants complete the data elements in the eGrants system.

 - Narrative Sections:

 - Executive Summary: This is a brief description of the proposed program.

 Executive Summaries must match the language templates as provided in the Notice.
 Executive Summaries of all compliant applications are made available to the public following grant awards.

-- o Strengthening Communities
+- Strengthening Communities

-- Recruitment and Development
+- o Recruitment and Development

-- Program Management
+- o Program Management

-- o Organization Capability
+- Organization Capability

-- o Other
+- Other

 - Work Plans/Performance Measures

 - Standard Form 424A Budget

 - Authorization, Assurances, and Certifications

-If you are submitting a continuation application: Do not delete existing content in the narratives.
-Because eGrants is our system of record, it is critical that previous information stays and that you update only where specific items are identified in Section E.1.
+If you are submitting a continuation application: Do not delete content in the other fields (such as Strengthening Communities, Recruitment and Development, and Organizational Capability) that have populated.
+Because eGrants is our system of record, it is critical that previous information stays and that you update only where specific items identified.